15 Best Tips for How to Have a Successful Garage Sale

 Display remaining clothing folded on tables.
 Organized clothing by type and make signs for each. ie, Maternity, baby, children’s, men’s, etc.

-Consider accepting credit cards and Venmo!
-Accepting credit cards and Venmo payments makes you more likely to sell higher-priced it ms more quickly!
+Consider accepting debit cards and electronic payments through Venmo!
+Accepting electronic payments makes you more likely to sell higher-priced items more quickly!

-When it comes to garage sales, the early bird get the worm!
+When it comes to garage sales, the early bird gets the worm!

 Many garage sale shoppers are early birds.

-Opening your doors early ensures that your garage sale will attract “Professional” garage sale shoppers and those who l ke to get an early start.
+Opening your doors early ensures that your garage sale will attract “Professional” garage sale shoppers and those who l like to get an early start.

 If I’m being honest, this is my least favorite part about having a garage sale!